 North-West of Greater Toronto Area, and East Gwillimbury.

-There has been peace and stability in El Salvador since 1992, when the civil war ended.
-Today, the the most significant social issue in El Salvador is the massive gap between the rich and the poor.
+Since the end of the civil war in 1992, El Salvador has enjoyed a period of peace and stability.
+Today, the most significant social issue in El Salvador is the rising income gap between the rich and the poor.
 However, remittances from Salvadorans working abroad do much to help mitigate the effects of poverty.
 El Salvador's constitution recognizes the Catholic Church, but there is freedom of religion for other denominations.
 Some of Latin America's largest megachurches are in El Salvador, where there is a very large evangelical population.